Research into treatments for prostate cancer

 It can be difficult for doctors to decide on the best treatment for prostate cancer that is completely inside the prostate (localised cancer).
 Options for treatment include surgery, radiotherapy or careful monitoring with check ups (active monitoring).
 Research studies are comparing these three treatments, and aiming to find out which works best, and how many men with prostate cancer might never need treatment.

-There is a trial looking at HIFU treatment for the largest area of early prostate cancer to see if it can delay it from spreading.
+A trial looked at HIFU treatment for the largest area of early prostate cancer to see if it could delay it from spreading.
+The researchers hoped that this would reduce the need for other treatments that can cause more severe side effects.
 HIFU is high frequency ultrasound treatment.
-The researchers hope that this would reduce the need for other treatments that can cause more severe side effects.
+The researchers found that HIFU seemed to control the cancer well for a year after treatment.
+But we need to wait and see whether it can control the cancer in the long term.

 The Mapped trial is looking at whether a drug called dutasteride can control prostate cancer in men who are having active surveillance.

-There is detailed information about these trials on the CancerHelp UK clinical trials database.
+There is detailed information about these trials on our clinical trials database.
 Pick 'prostate' from the dropdown menu of cancer types.

 Research into surgery for prostate cancer is looking at